 - How to Use Narration in Your Homeschool

-- 3 Major Benefits of Reading Aloud
+- The Amazing Benefits of Reading Aloud to Your Kids

 A fun way to learn how letters are formed as well as hand/eye coordination and fine motor skills.

 This is our favorite for teaching handwriting.
 It is based on child development and focuses on how to form letters correctly.
 It’s one of the few programs that has a developmentally appropriate preschool curriculum too!

 These are all great collections of stories and poems.
 You don’t have to have a lot of individual books to read aloud from because these collections have so many different stories and poems in them.

 My boys LOVED Jim Weiss CDs.
 They listen to them during afternoon quiet time and often before bed.

 I’ve teamed up with Homeschool Mastery Academy to create delightfully different curriculum for homeschool groups and co-ops.
 But the best part is these resources can also be used as a family.
 (Or have even more fun by getting some friends together to do it with you.)
 This is a hands-on curriculum for exploring the senses perfect for preschool and kindergarten age children.
 Older siblings can join in too!